teguholica/sample-routing-angular2/README.md

 # Sample Routing Angular2
-This is sample for using routing module in angular2.
+This is sample for using routing library in angular2.

 ## Angular2 version
 ```